The Brood: Screenplay

 In retrospect, Cronenberg stated that he felt The Brood was "the most classic horror film I've done" in terms of structure.
-He conceived the screenplay in the aftermath of an acrimonious divorce from his wife, which resulted in a bitter custody battle over their daughter.
+He conceived the screenplay in the aftermath of a bitter divorce which included a custody battle over their daughter.
 During his divorce, Cronenberg became aware of the drama Kramer vs. Kramer (also released in 1979), and was disillusioned by its optimistic depiction of a familial breakdown after a couple's separation.
 In response, he began writing the screenplay for The Brood, aspiring to depict the strife between a divorced couple battling over their child.

 Casting

 In casting the roles of Frank and Nola Carveth, Cronenberg sought actors who were "vague facsimiles" of himself and his wife.
+Canadian actor Art Hindle was cast in the role of Frank.
+There was difficulty in casting Nola Carveth.
+Samantha Eggar, whom Cronenberg stated "looked a little like my ex-wife" and had a husband that looked like him, was selected.
+Cronenberg met Eggar ten years later at the Sitges Film Festival where she told him that "The Brood was the strangest and most repulsive film I've ever done".
+It was one of several Canadian films made by Eggar.

-Canadian actor Art Hindle was cast in the role of Frank, while English actress Samantha Eggar was cast as Nola.
-Oliver Reed was cast in the role of Hal Raglan, the psychologist who has kept Nola sequestered after her divorce from Frank.
+Oliver Reed was cast in the role of Hal Raglan, the psychotherapist who has kept Nola sequestered after her divorce from Frank.
+Reed accepted a reduced salary for the role.
 This marked the second time Eggar and Reed had starred in a film together, having previously co-starred in The Lady in the Car with Glasses and a Gun (1970).
 Additionally, Eggar and Reed had known one another personally, having grown up together in Bledlow, England.
-Eggar was impressed by Cronenberg's screenplay, and agreed to appear in the film as she felt the role of Nola was "almost Shakespearean...
+Eggar was impressed by Cronenberg's screenplay, and agreed to appear in the film, as she felt the role of Nola was "almost Shakespearean...
 How could you turn this part down?"

 Filming

-Principal photography of The Brood began on November 14, 1978, in Toronto, Ontario and continued through December.
-The Kortright Centre for Conservation, just north of Toronto, was used as the location of the Somafree Institute.
-Additional photography was done in Mississauga.
-The film's budget was approximately C$1,500,000.